Thelaxman/Transit-Gateway-AWS/README.md

 # Transit-Gateway
 Transit gateway is a network hub that allows you to connect to multiple VPCs, on-prem networks, and other AWS services through a single gateway.

+# Why to use Transit Gateway when we already have VPC peering?
+VPC peering has a major drawback that is creating one to one peering connection between multiple VPCs in order for the instances to peer with each other.
+Transit Gateway resolves this issues by acting as a central hub that connects multiple VPCs and on-prem networks using a single gateway.
+Hence, solving the issue of scaling the network.

 ## Prerequisites
 - IAM role with access to EC2 instances and netwroks.
 - VPCs